rbentivenha/kanban-web/README.md

 **DO NOT USE THIS FOR PRODUCTION**

-> Dependencies used to build this project is not ready for production yet!!
+> Dependencies used to build this project is not production ready yet!!!!